-Our genome scanning service can be used to evaluate certain strain mixtures, to facilitate marker-assisted breeder selection (for constructing congenic lines), to map new mutations, or to detect/measure recent strain contamination.
-A similar service can be used to map new mutations.
+Our genome scanning service can be used to compare specific strain backgrounds or to facilitate marker-assisted breeder selection (for constructing congenic lines).

 Investigators provide tissue or DNA samples from the animals of interest.
-The Jackson Laboratory conducts SNP analysis and summarizes the percentage of desired genetic background in each sample submitted and recommends breeders for the next generation.
+The Jackson Laboratory conducts SNP analysis and summarizes the percentage of desired genetic background in each sample submitted.

 This service is tailored to scan multi-generations, supporting the development of speed congenic strains, but it can also be used for a one-time scan to characterize a strain or to detect recent contamination.